Robert McElroy (cardinal): Bishop of San Diego

+In September 2024, McElroy issued a policy that banned homeschool co-op groups from using parochial facilities within the diocese, claiming that it "undermined the stability of nearby Catholic schools and lead people to think that the Church is approving and advancing particular alternative schools and programs.”
+Some criticised this decision, due to it allowing parishes to rent space to non-Catholic schools on a "case-by-case basis".

+On Sunday morning, February 9, 2025, McElroy led a protest against Donald Trump's anti-immigration policies.
+The predominantly Latino congregation marched downtown, ending with an afternoon vigil at St. Joseph Cathedral where every pew was filled.

-McCarrick Affair
+McCarrick affair

 In 2016, McElroy had two meetings with psychotherapist and clerical sex abuse expert Richard Sipe, during which Sipe made allegations about current and former bishops.
 McElroy had asked Sipe for any corroborating material to substantiate his allegations.
 McElroy later stated, "I asked if he could share this information with me, especially since some of his accusations involved persons still active in the life of the Church.
 Dr. Sipe said that he was precluded from sharing specific documentary information that corroborated his claims."
 Subsequently, Sipe had a letter discussing alleged sexual misconduct by retired Cardinal Theodore McCarrick and other clerics, disguised as a major donation, hand-delivered to McElroy's office by a process server.
 In addition to delivering the letter to McElroy, Sipe published the letter publicly on his website.

 A wide variety of allegations of sexual assault against adults and minors against McCarrick became public knowledge in June 2018 after an allegation of sex abuse of a minor was deemed credible by the Vatican.
 Subsequently, McElroy released a statement in which he acknowledged meeting with Sipe and receiving his letter, but stated that "After I read [the letter], I wrote to Dr. Sipe and told him that his decision to engage a process server who operated under false pretenses, and his decision to copy his letter to me to a wide audience, made further conversations at a level of trust impossible."
 McElroy further stated that "Dr. Sipe made many significant contributions to understanding the dimensions of clergy sexual abuse in the United States and to the assistance of victims.
 But the limitations on his willingness to share corroborating information made it impossible to know what was real and what was rumor."A 2018 article in America reported that "[McElroy] said that the material he received from Mr. Sipe was passed on to the proper governing bodies in Rome."